jaytimm/PresElectionResults/README.md

 uspols
 ======

-A simple collection of American political data, including federal election returns and Twitter details for US lawmakers, aggregated from existing resources as an **R data package**.
+A collection of US political data, including (1) federal election returns, (2) Twitter details for US lawmakers, and (3) some relevant political boundary files as simple feature geometries.
+Aggregated from existing resources as an **R data package**.

+Additionally included: an R function for scraping the time-line for the Trump presidency from Wikipedia.

+Election returns include:

 > -   House and Senate returns by congressional district and state,
 >     respectively, (from 1976 onward) made available via